-We can all admit it—vacationing with little children isn’t really a vacation.
-Well, not for us at least.
+Let’s be honest—taking a vacation with kids isn’t always easy.
+Well, not for parents anway.
 High chairs?
 Mile-high luggage?
 Diapers?
 Yeah, none of that sounds very relaxing.
-But knowing exactly what you need to bring (and what you don’t) can make traveling with children less stressful, and dare we say it—simpler.
-Keep reading to discover our top picks for what you should keep in the suitcase, and what stuff can stay at home, before your next foray with kids.
+But knowing exactly what you need to bring (and what you don’t) can make traveling with kids less stressful, and dare we say it—simpler.
+From how to pack a suitcase to what you need on an airplane, keep reading to discover our top packing tips before your next foray with kids.

 What to Ditch ASAP

 Often we travel from a colder location to a warmer one.
 Guess what?
 Don’t bring along winter coats, scarves, etc. Just layer up for the drive to the airport/train station/car ride.
 Plus, make sure to check the extended weather where you’re going.
 Is it going to rain?
 If not, don’t pack an army of raincoats and boots.
 Are you going skiing?
 Leave the warm weather wear at home.
 The odds are wherever you are going has stores—in case there's a sudden change in weather.